mcrott/qbb2024-answers/Week 3/week3-readme.md

 - No. This snp does not fall within a gene.
 Its flanked by SCC2 and SAS4 on its left and right respectively.
 ## Question 3.1
 - This is a normal distribution.
 Considering allele frequency seems to be centered at around 0.5, I would assume that this is based on random selection.
 While alleles that are more detrimental to the organisms survival would slowly thin out to a lower allele frequency and the better towards a higher frequency.
+## Question 3.2
+This is figure is showing a distribution that is centered at around 3-4.
+The figure is demonstrated the amount of times a part of the geneome was read.
+This result was to be expected as we had assumed that the spread of random reads would be around 4.2.

+This looks to be a poisson distribution